Cloud Computing Timeline, Adoption and Trends for SMBs

-A 2015 cloud adoption trends survey7 indicated that nearly 90% of SMBs were using the cloud – with hosted email (79%), web hosting (82%), and backup/recovery (60%) the top uses for the cloud.
+In 2009, a CIO.com revealed the newness of the cloud computing paradigm, asking IT professionals such rhetorical questions as, “Are you ready?” and “What are smart companies doing now?”
+By 2012, Spiceworks noted a significant 71% increase over the previous year in cloud adoption for SMBs, with file sharing (52%) and hosted email (42%) two of the top services used.
+A 2015 cloud adoption trends survey indicated that nearly 90% of SMBs were using the cloud – with hosted email (79%), web hosting (82%), and backup/recovery (60%) the top uses for the cloud.
 Other findings:

-- The cloud itself had evolved from an early public model to hybrid combinations of cloud hosting, dedicated hardware, and software tools.
+The cloud itself had evolved from an early public model to hybrid combinations of cloud hosting, dedicated hardware, and software tools.

-- Small companies (< 20 employees) were leading cloud adoption (68%); midsized businesses followed with 53% adoption.
+Small companies (< 20 employees) were leading cloud adoption (68%); midsized businesses followed with 53% adoption.

-- Benefits of the cloud for SMBs included reduced IT management time (51%), fewer required resources (50%), improved service availability (75%), and less worry about outages (96%).
+Benefits of the cloud for SMBs included reduced IT management time (51%), fewer required resources (50%), improved service availability (75%), and less worry about outages (96%).

-- Surprisingly, security nearly topped the benefits list at 94%.
+Surprisingly, security nearly topped the benefits list at 94%.
 Once a concern, cloud security had shifted to a cloud advantage as SMBs recognized that providers were more proactive in implementing new defenses than they would be in their own on-premises IT environments.